Language selection

 Provisional Duty

 2. However, if, in making a preliminary determination, the President determines that the margin of dumping of, or the amount of subsidy on, the goods of a particular exporter is insignificant, provisional duties will not be imposed on goods of the same description imported into Canada during the provisional period.
 The investigation in respect of those goods will continue.
-A margin of dumping less than 2% of the export price and an amount of subsidy less than 1% of the export price are normally considered insignificant.
+A margin of dumping of less than 2% of the export price and an amount of subsidy of less than 1% of the export price are normally considered insignificant.

 3. Where provisional duties are imposed, the provisional duty is the amount equal to the estimated margin of dumping and/or the estimated amount of subsidy on the imported goods.